QUIC Throughput and Fairness over Dual Connectivity: Methodology

-{\bf Proxy-based implementation:} To capture the PDCP functionality, packets originating from the server are caught by iptables OUTPUT chain and delivered to a NFQUEUE, before being read by the server proxy.
+{\bf Proxy-based implementation:} \revthree{To}{Since traffic splitting with DC is implemented in the link layer, QUIC (and TCP) are unaware that the traffic is sent over multiple paths, and therefore do not need to be modified.
+However, as DC was introduced for radio technology, the link layer functions and structure differ from the Ethernet links used here.
+To simulate the functionality of DC and PDCP, two proxies were implemented: one at the client and one at the server.
+First, to} capture the PDCP functionality, packets originating from the server are caught by iptables OUTPUT chain and delivered to a NFQUEUE, before being read by the server proxy.
 The server proxy then adds a 2-byte PDCP sequence number to each packet and routes the packets to the client over two interfaces.
 When running DC, the server proxy alternates between the two interfaces.

 At the client proxy, packets are caught in the PREROUTING chain and delivered to NFQUEUE.
 The client proxy can then read from the queue, perform PDCP convergence of the two streams, do PDCP reordering, and remove the sequence numbers that were added by the server proxy.